Qubic-Solutions/3rd-party-miners/README.md

 # 3rd-party-miners
 Mining software by @rserge for Qubic Solutions
+The Pool's discord server is here: https://discord.gg/cdhzWCDC The general guide on how to work with the pool is here: https://github.com/Qubic-Solutions

 # Requirements
 - Ubuntu 22.04 (the others may work, but not tested)